-Application discloses a range of 20 to 90. there being no distinction in substance between the two ranges.
+Application discloses a range of 20 to 90, there being no distinction in substance between the two ranges.

 The applicant may be permitted to present a claim which includes the range of 20-90, and the interference should be declared with a count covering the range of 10-90, and it should be indicated that the count is a "phantom" count by writing the word "phantom" beside the number of the patent claim and the application claim on form PO-850.
-In such circumstances, the examiner must attach a copy of the count to the form PO-850,
+In such circumstances, the examiner must attach a copy of the count to the form PO-850.

-IL PATENT CLAIMS A MARKUSH GROUP OF 6 reasond to the patent claim.
-MEMBERS.
+II.
+PATENT CLAIMS A MARKUSH GROUP OF 6 MEMBERS.